intro-to-data-science-22-workshop/12-Coordinate-reference-systems-with-sf-brasdefer-korbach/README.md

-(1) provide students and practitioners with the basic knowledge of CRS and simple features, (2) introduce the sf package and demonstrate its fundamental methods, (3) provide practice exercises to enable students to apply the learned concepts in practice and (4) reference readings and materials for further study.
+(1) provide students and practitioners with the basic knowledge of CRS and simple features, (2) introduce the sf package and demonstrate its fundamental methods, (3) provide exercises to enable students to apply the learned concepts in practice and (4) reference readings and materials for further study.

 ## Instructors